Explanation of the terms, words and phrases we all use

-CerPhragm - a patented Single-Use-Pump (SUP) concept available from company PumpCell able to replace the peristaltic pump.
+CerPhragm - a patented Single-Use-Pump (SUP) concept available from company PumpCell able to replace both the peristaltic and centrifugal pump.

 CFF - Cross-Flow-Filter module such as a hollow fiber filter module of a number of parallel arranged extruded straw arranged inside a transparent plastic tube.
 Highly relevant for a perfusion setup combined with a pump and a bioreactor as in ATF and PTF setup - suppliers are SpectrumLabs, WaterSep, GE, Parker, etc